 EducationThe last thing on a hungry child’s mind is learning.
 Children are better equipped to learn when they have the nutrition they need.
 Yet too many low-income children who are eligible for free and reduced-price meals are not accessing them.
 More must be done to increase participation in school meals, summers meals, afterschool meals, and child care meals.

 Health careResearch shows that food insecurity is linked with costly chronic diseases and unfavorable outcomes.
 According to the Root Cause Coalition, the annual costs of hunger to the U.S. health care system are $130.5 billion.
 Greater investments in nutrition programs would go a long way in addressing obesity and other negative health outcomes faced by low-income Americans.

 EconomySNAP serves as the first line of defense against hunger for millions of Americans.
-The recent census data shows that SNAP lifted 4.6 million people out of poverty in 2015.
+The program also stimulates the economy.
+Recent census data shows that SNAP lifted 3.6 million people out of poverty in 2016.
 In addition, USDA research shows that each $5 of SNAP benefits generates nearly twice that in economic activity.
 Federal nutrition programs can’t do it alone.
 There must be a comprehensive approach.

 Recent Publications & DataSee More Resources